djeada/Linux-Notes/notes/packet_managers.md

 Configuration file for repos is located at: /etc/yum.repos.d

-To display enabled repo list, use:
+To display enabled repositories list, use:

 ```bash
 yum repolist all